dappforce/subsocial-docs/docs/basics/content-staking/Overview.md

 Bob's points = 90,000 x 10 = 900,000

 Combined, Alice and Bob used 970,000 points, out of a possible 7,000,000.
 This is only 13.85% of the total possible, which will give them both a 4x boost to their rewards.
 In this example, Alice ends up benefiting because Bob did not like a full 70 posts.
 Note that if Bob had liked a full 70 posts, the multiplier would be 1x, and Alice's rewards would be lower, but Bob's would be higher, even without the multiplier.

 ![](../../../static/img/StakingRewardMultiplier.png)

+## Moderation

+Applications are free to choose whether content can be rewarded through Content Staking, either by disabling the like button, or not implementing it on their application at all.
+While all content will still be available on-chain, and able to be liked, most users will use one or more applications to interact with the network.
+Because of this, Content Staking provides applications with a second layer of moderation, on top of simply hiding content.

 ---